alephium/docs/docs/ralph/built-in-functions.md

 fn mapEntryDeposit!() -> (U256)
 ```

-The amount of ALPH required to create a map entry
+The amount of ALPH required to create a map entry, which is '0.1 ALPH' since Rhone upgrade

 > @returns *the amount of ALPH required to create a map entry*